American Express Company (AXP)

 zacks.com

-In the closing of the recent trading day, American Express (AXP) stood at $295.30, denoting a +0.66% change from the preceding trading day.
+In the most recent trading session, American Express (AXP) closed at $352.19, indicating a -3.45% shift from the previous trading day.

 seekingalpha.com